15 Random Things To Do While Visiting Sicily, Italy - Karta.com

 1. Marvel at Mount Etna, the World’s Most Active Volcano

 If there’s one iconic natural feature you shouldn’t miss, it’s Mount Etna.
 Dominating Sicily’s east coast, Etna is both Europe’s tallest and most active volcano.
 Its presence is as awe-inspiring as it is humbling.
 The UNESCO-listed site offers not just spectacular views but also a range of activities, from hiking and skiing to guided tours.
 If you’re lucky (or brave), you might even witness a minor eruption.
-It’s one of those places that feels alive, constantly evolving—and, to me, that’s the real magic of visiting here.
+It’s one of those places that feels alive, constantly evolving—and that’s the real magic of visiting here.

 2. Ice Cream for Breakfast?
 Yes, Please!